Previous art and media projects on Orford Ness

 Using images of imploded material taken from the site, original aerial photography from the Imperial War Museums’ archive and the region’s constantly shifting shingle landscape, Gallaccio created a spectacular installation and series of photographic images that draw on her fascination with the properties of organic matter and the forces of decay and destruction

 An artwork created at Orford Ness in 2013 by Jane and Louise Wilson and filmed by Ben Wigley.
 The title refers to the Experimental Unit that was operational during the cold war period.
-See the video here and read more about this project and another video here.
+See the video.

 A sound-work by Chris Watson, recorded on location Orford Ness in 2012 in response to the Stormbeach Chapter in Robert Macfarlane's "The Wild Places".